belalraza777/Distributed-Trading-Platform./wallet-service/README.md

 ## INTERNAL

-Used for development and testing.
+Used for development, testing, and trusted internal service operations.

-- No real payment
+* No real payment provider
-- Balance updates immediately
+* Balance updates immediately
-- Transaction status = COMPLETED
+* Transaction status = `COMPLETED`
+* Used by internal wallet operations
+* Used for trusted service-to-service fund deductions

 ---